hussfelt/hussfelt.github.io/_posts/2015-08-10-understanding-and-converting-new-jsonapi-2-0.md

 Below is a rough implementation where the data is converted from the old EmberData format to return the new JSONApi 2.0 format.
 The serializer-mixin also has a custom extra-hook in case you'd want to adjust the formatted json even more - in case you have side-loaded data for instance - this function is called **normalizeArrayResponseExtra**.

-It's still work in progress so make sure you test it properly before using in a production environment!
+**WARNING: It's still work in progress so make sure you test it properly before using in a production environment!**

 The mixin you need, including an example implementation using the **normalizeArrayResponseExtra** method.
 <script src="https://gist.github.com/hussfelt/064506796c7e94e85e47.js"></script>